mapcode-foundation/mapcode-ada/README.md

 `Territory_Number` | `Territory_Range`
 return value | boolean, True if and only if the `Territory_Number` has some subdivisions

-`Get_Subdivisions_With` returns the array of territories with the same suffix as provided.
+`Get_Subdivisions_With` returns the array of territories with the same subdivision name (suffix) as the one provided.

 attribute | description
 --- | ---